HACKE-RC/webdork/README.md

   -v, --verbose         Turn verbose mode on.
   -s, --silent          Just save the results without printing anything.
   --no-save-output      Don\'t save the output in file.
+  --proxy               Assign <addresss>:<port> for proxy so that you wont get blocked by the server.
 ```

 ### Example usage: